Stained Glass Tools – Pliers

 - or as grozers, which means using the serrated edges of the jaws to remove stubborn nubs and tidy edges during cutting.
 Using these will save you lots of money on grinder heads as you won’t need to grind away so much glass.

 As their name suggests these are used for breaking pieces of glass off at the scoreline.
-You line the top of the jaw along the score and snap the glass apart.
+You line the top of the flat jaw along the score and snap the glass apart.
 I’ve never owned a pair as the breaker/grozer pliers do this job perfectly.

 Used to cut lead came, they cut through the came easily and don’t squash it like a lead knife.